 - We worked with the community and municipal partners to establish a fixed-site air monitor at Duwamish Park.

-- We worked with community residents to measure air pollution using small sensor, portable monitors.
+- We worked with community residents to measure air pollution in the Allentown area using small sensor, portable monitors.
 You can see the report below.

 Air Monitoring Report